 Retirement benefit obligations are determined by management on the basis detailed in note 21.
-Changes in assumptions considered by management about these factors could affect the provision to be made in the financial statements.
+Changes in assumptions considered by management about these factors could affect the provision to be made in the consolidated and separate financial statements.

 Calculation of loss allowance